alanabonfiglio/alanabonfiglio.github.io/README.md

  This data, provided by the Lehigh University Office of Institutional Research & Strategic Analytics in Fall 2020, breaks down the Lehigh Class of 2024 by college: Arts & Sciences, Engineering & Applied Science, Arts & Engineering, Business and Intercollegiate Programs.
 Key findings from this data include the high percentage of Arts & Sciences students and very low number of Arts & Engineering students, implying the high level of interest in Arts & Sciences studies and lower interest in Arts & Engineering studies.
 The graphic was created with Canva.

-## The diversity of the Bethlehem School District
+## Diversity of the Bethlehem School District
 <p align="center">
   <img src="https://github.com/alanabonfiglio/alanabonfiglio.github.io/blob/main/What%20is%20the%20ethnic%20breakdown%20of%20Bethlehem%20Public%20Schools.png?raw=true" width="600" height="425" />
  </p>